-Introduction to Economic Theory (code: 6112)
+Introduction to Economics (code: 6112)

-Instructor: Associate Professor A. Leivada, Department of Statistics
+Instructor: Associate Professor A. Leivada, Department of Statistics well as economic policy tools.

-Desired Learning Outcomes: After successfully completing the course, students will be able to understand the basic concepts of economic science focused on micro and macro analysis, as well as economic policy tools.
+Desired Learning Outcomes: After successfully completing the course, students will be able to understand the basic concepts of economic science focused on micro and macro analysis, as